 - Recent property valuation?
 If you have been renewing your cottage insurance for many years, the original value will definitely not be enough to help you rebuild it or even make significant repairs if needed.

-- Contents insurance: If your cottage is mainly furnished with second-hand items and garage sale gems, you could save money here if you are comfortable with minimal or no contents coverage.
+- Contents insurance: If your cottage is mainly furnished with second-hand items and garage sale gems, you could save money here if you are comfortable with minimal or no content coverage.

 - Fireplace or wood stove?
-With approval from a certified professional (WETT inspection), a cottage with a safely working fireplace or wood stove can be insured.
+With approval from a certified professional (WETT inspection), a cottage with a safe working fireplace or wood stove can be insured.